silentstranger5/blog/content/posts/json/json-parser.md

 }
 ```

 Let's say that we have some keyword and we want to determine its type.
 This function is fairly simple.
-It compares the provided `key` with each possible keyword from the `keyword` global array we defined earlier.
+It compares the provided `key` with each keyword from the `keyword` global array we defined earlier.
 If there is a match, it returns the type of the keyword, and otherwise it returns `-1`.
 Note the `keyoffset` symbol.
 The first keyword defined in the `token_type` enum is `TOKEN_FALSE`, and all other keywords follow after that.
 Note that the order of tokens matches with order of defined `keywords`.
 This allows us to use `keyoffset` to calculate the keyword position in the array as the token type.

 Now let's consider identifiers.
 Perhaps, this is more appropriate to call them keywords since we don't support variables and other symbols: